brianpenghe/python-genomics/README.md

 ## Other functions in Scanpyplus:

 ### An alternative way to call doublet subclusters based on *Scrublet* and [the gastrulation paper](https://www.nature.com/articles/s41586-019-0933-9)
 `Bertie(adata,Resln=1,batch_key='batch')` was written with the help from [K. Polanski](https://github.com/ktpolanski).
-This script aggregates *Scrublet* scores from subclusters and make threshold cuts based on subcluster p-values.
+This script aggregates *Scrublet* scores from subclusters and makes threshold cuts based on subcluster p-values.
 And this is done batch by batch.

 A variant version `Bertie_preclustered` allows users to use user-defined clusters to calculate p-values.
 This is also done batch by batch.